pmogren/db-ratchet/README.md

 currently commands supported by db-ratchet.

 ##Getting db-ratchet
-For now db-ratchet must be compiled from source.
-I will be working shortly to put this up on bintray.
+Releases of db-ratchet can be found on [Bintray](https://bintray.com/commercehub-oss/apps/db-ratchet)

 To install, simply unpack the zip file containing the release you want and make sure **&lt;install-root&gt;/db-ratchet/bin** is added to your path.